 In 2012, MassDOT made the decision to transition to an All Electronic Tolling (AET) system for the Massachusetts Turnpike (I-90) as well as all of the Boston tunnels and the Tobin Memorial Bridge.
-MassDOT is currently testing the AET system and plans to activate it by the end of October.
+The system will go live on October 28, 2016.

 Why is AET being implemented?

-AET will also help improve air quality by reducing emissions from vehicles idling in toll lanes or accelerating and decelerating in manual collection toll lanes as well as in existing E-ZPass lanes, where drivers must now reduce their speed to 15 miles an hour.
-AET will save the motoring public more than 800 hours of time every day, or 280,000 hours a year.
-The system will also save drivers up to 875,000 gallons of gasoline a year.
+AET will also help improve air quality by reducing emissions from vehicles idling in toll lanes or accelerating and decelerating in manual collection toll lanes and existing E-ZPass lanes, where drivers must now reduce their speed to 15 miles per hour.

 How does AET work?

-AET gantries have been installed and equipped with sensors that will electronically register toll charges as vehicles pass under them.
+AET gantries have been installed at 16 locations on I-90 and are equipped with sensors that will electronically register toll charges as vehicles pass under them.
 Drivers will no longer have to stop at a toll plaza and will be able to maintain a safe highway speed.

 If a vehicle has an E-ZPass transponder, the toll will be automatically charged to the E-ZPass account associated with that vehicle.
-Drivers are not required to use transponders; if a vehicle does not have an E-ZPass transponder, cameras mounted on the gantry will photograph the vehicle’s license plate and the registered owner will be sent an invoice.
-In addition to the actual gantry charge, customers who do not use an E-ZPass transponder will pay a “pay-by-plate” processing fee to cover mailing, processing, and other costs.
+Drivers are not required to use transponders.
+If a vehicle does not have an E-ZPass transponder, cameras mounted on the gantry will photograph the vehicle’s license plate and the registered owner will be sent an invoice.
+In addition to the actual gantry charge, customers who do not use an E-ZPass transponder will pay a “Pay-by-Plate” fee to cover mailing, processing, and other costs.

 How were gantry locations selected?